TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

   make cr_verbose=--verbose cro-scratch  # in capsules directory

 After the make succeeds, we want to review the html output to make sure the transformations are ok and urls are correct.
-This makes the "next doi" links be local (and the list* accumulations only be for the processed issue): make crw
-Then can check the relevant files at: file:///home/tubprod/svn/capsules/crossref/dir1.lndout/...
+You can check the relevant files at: file:///home/tubprod/svn/capsules/crossref/dir1.lndout/...

 cr-landing-bbl-abs, called in the above process, converts abstracts to